d-german/code-quality-design/Writerside/topics/Imperative-vs-Functional-Declarative-Expressive-Style-of-Programming.md

 This loop clearly outlines the process of adding each element's value to the sum using a for loop that iterates through each element one at a time.
 This approach is referred to as **external iteration** because you dictate how the iteration occurs rather than relying on the library.
-It necessitates sequential access to the elements from start to finish within a single execution thread.
+It requires sequential access to the elements from start to finish within a single execution thread.
 In this case, two mutable variables (`sum` and `counter`) are created, which change their values throughout the iteration.
 (Detiel 868)